koswald/VBScript/.Net/ReadMe.md

 Features include the following:

 1) [Documentation].
-2) [Manual tests] that demonstrate functionality and how-to-use.
+2) [Manual tests] that demonstrate functionality and usage.
 3) [Automated integration tests].
 4) For an example of a COM event, or callback, see [NotifyIcon.cs] and [NotifyIcon-test.vbs].
-5) For an example of a progress bar (for illustration only).
-See [ProgressBar.cs] and [ProgressBar-test.vbs].
+5) For a progress bar proof of concept, see [ProgressBar.cs] and [ProgressBar-test.vbs].
 6) For a simple example of making a C# method available to VBScript, see [EventLogger.cs].
 7) For an example of a class requiring an assembly reference, and  an illustration of how to do it, see [SpeechSynthesis.cs], and [SpeechSynthesis.rsp].
 8) For a user-friendly file chooser dialog, see [FileChooser.cs].